Mexico | Hiking + Trekking | Travel Guides

 We recommend doing a beginner’s surf lesson with Wild Mex, one of Sayulita’s top surf schools.

-BEACHBy municipal beach standards, the beach is fairly clean and well-maintained.
-But if you’re going to encounter trash and rubbish on one of the Sayulita area’s beaches, expect to find it here.
 That, combined with the density of rental lounge chairs and beach umbrellas (and the crowds they attract) make Sayulita’s main beach our least favorite of all the area’s beaches.

-HOT TIPOur favorite watering holes along the main beach include El Break for local craft beers (cervezas artesanales), and Capitano Pablo’s for a cold domestic beer and a good view of the surf action.
-For the most chill experience on the main beach, avoid weekends, evenings, and whenever the surf is up.
+Our favorite watering holes along the main beach include El Break for local craft beers (cervezas artesanales), and Capitano Pablo’s for a cold domestic beer and a good view of the surf action.

-ACCESSFrom the central plaza (El Centro), just head northwest (look for the narrow roads lined with the colorful plastic streamers (papel picado).
-Two blocks later, the pavement will turn to sand, and there you are!
+From the central plaza (El Centro), just head northwest (look for the narrow roads lined with the colorful plastic streamers (papel picado).

 Sayulita Beaches map